PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     lrwxrwxrwx 1 root root 10 Mar 26 14:00 usb-Linux_UMS_disk_0-0:0-part2 -> ../../sdc2
     lrwxrwxrwx 1 root root 10 Mar 26 14:00 usb-Linux_UMS_disk_0-0:0-part3 -> ../../sdc3
     ```

-    `mbl-console-image-imx7s-warp-mbl.wic.gz` is a full disk image so should be written to the whole flash device, not a partition.
+    `mbl-console-image-imx7s-warp-mbl.wic.gz` is a full disk image, so should be written to the whole flash device, not a partition.<!--is this an FYI, or is this something they may need to fix?-->

     The device file for the whole flash device is the one without `-part` in the name (`/dev/disk/by-id/usb-Linux_UMS_disk_0-0:0` in this example).

-1. Ensure that none of the Warp7's flash partitions are mounted by running the following command (you may need to adjust the path depending on the name of the storage device):
+1. Ensure that none of the Warp7's flash partitions are mounted (you may need to adjust the path depending on the name of the storage device):

     ```
     sudo umount /dev/disk/by-id/usb-Linux_UMS_disk_0-0:0-part*
     ```

-1. From a Linux prompt, write the disk image to the Warp7's flash device using the following command:
+1. From a Linux prompt, write the disk image to the Warp7's flash device (replace `<device-file-name>` with the correct device file for the Warp7's flash device):

     ```
     sudo bmaptool copy --bmap /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-console-image/images/mbl-console-image-imx7s-warp-mbl.wic.bmap /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-console-image/images/mbl-console-image-imx7s-warp-mbl.wic.gz /dev/disk/by-id/<device-file-name>
     ```
-    replacing `<device-file-name>` with the correct device file for the Warp7's flash device.

     This action may take some time.

-1. When `bmaptool` has finished, eject the device:
+1. When `bmaptool` has finished, eject the device (replace `<device-file-name>` with the correct device file for the Warp7's flash device):

     ```
     sudo eject /dev/disk/by-id/<device-file-name>
     ```

-    Replace `<device-file-name>` with the correct device file for the Warp7's flash device.
-1. On the Warp7's U-boot prompt, press Ctrl-C to exit USB mass storage mode.
+1. On the Warp7's U-boot prompt, press <kbd>Ctrl</kbd>-<kbd>C</kbd> to exit USB mass storage mode.
 1. Reboot the Warp7:

     ```
     reset
     ```

     The device should now boot into MBL.

 ### Raspberry Pi 3 devices

 1. Connect a micro SD card to your PC.
 You should see:

     * The SD card device file in `/dev`, probably as `/dev/sdX` for some letter `X` (for example, `/dev/sdd`).
-    * Device files for its partitions `/dev/sdXN` for the same letter `X` and some numbers `N` (for example, `/dev/sdd1` and `/dev/sdd2`).
+    * Device files for its partitions. `/dev/sdXN` for the same letter `X` and some numbers `N` (for example, `/dev/sdd1` and `/dev/sdd2`).

-    In the commands below, replace `/dev/sdX` with the device file name for the SD card _without_ a number at the end.
-You can use `lsblk` to identify the name of the SD card device.
+    <span class="notes">In the commands below, replace `/dev/sdX` with the device file name for the SD card _without_ a number at the end.
+You can use `lsblk` to identify the name of the SD card device.</span>

-1. Ensure that none of the micro SD card's partitions are mounted by running:
+1. Ensure that none of the micro SD card's partitions are mounted:

     ```
     sudo umount /dev/sdX*
     ```